Robert076/config-maps-secrets-practice/README.md

 >
 > But if the app reads its config from the environment or a file, you can swap in the new database URL without touching the code.

+❗️ The application code should be independent of the infrastructure it is running on.